KawsInTheLab/Dsc106-project-3/writeup.md

 ### Division of Labor
 **Niha**
-- suggested the map visualization and obtained the dataset containing the happiness levels of countries.
+- Suggested the map visualization and obtained the dataset containing the happiness levels of countries.
-- completed the write-up once the visualization had been finalized.
+- Completed the write-up once the visualization had been finalized.
 - Part of the brainstorming and visualization process

 **Samuel**